jonom/silverstripe-focuspoint/README.md

 ## To Do

- * Override Fill() instead of adding new method (Note: I've tried everything I could think of to do this.
-It may be impossible)
  * ImageMagick support (maybe already works - can anyone confirm?)
  * Internationalisation
  * Advanced cropping options and interfaces (may be an additional module)